 - Various types of oncolytic virus are currently in clinical trials.

 On a special note, we recognize the profound sense of urgency that you and those close to you are experiencing, and we are working as urgently as we can to make promising new cancer therapies more widely available.
 Although clinical trials require a lot of time and often only accept a small number of patients, they are the only way to develop safe and effective new therapies.
 We cannot provide experimental therapies outside of approved clinical trials.
 We thank you for your interest in and continued support of our research.

-The table below provides more information regarding the oncolytic virus trials that are currently open at The Ottawa Hospital Cancer Centre.
+The table below provides information regarding oncolytic virus trials that are currently open at The Ottawa Hospital.

 More about clinical trials

 For more information about clinical trials and what is involved in participating in a clinical trial, please see our Frequently Asked Questions about Clinical Research.

 More about oncolytic virus research at The Ottawa Hospital